3-2-1: Part 1: The 1,000-to-1 quiz

 In part one of the show, three couples had the chance to win up to £1,000 in the "1,000 to 1 quiz".
-The first round consisted of a maximum of 10 questions (in 30 seconds), each correct answer being worth £10 (or in the first series £1, but with three rounds available).
+The first round consisted of a maximum of 10 questions in 30 seconds, each correct answer being worth £10 in the first round (or in the first series £1, but with three rounds available).
 Passes were permitted but there was no opportunity to return to the question.
 Each member of the couple answered in turn with the lady answering first and the first answer was given to her to avoid the possibility of a zero score, An incorrect answer, or the time limit, would immediately end the round.
 Each correct answer in the second round was worth the total amount scored in the first, hence the need to avoid a zero score which would have meant a couple were playing for nothing.

 The questions were usually of the same 'word association' format.
 Ted Rogers would say, for example, an island and the contestants would have to name the country to which it belonged (e.g. Ted: "Gozo", Contestant: "Malta").
-Another example would be people and their titles (e.g. Ted: "Elizabeth II", Contestant: "Queen").
+Another example would be songs and the artist or group who made it (e.g. Ted: "Never Say Die", Contestant: Cliff Richard).

 In the first series, the winners of the quiz would return the following week to compete again, while the other two couples would progress to part two, but from the second series, this changed to the worst-performing couple being eliminated, taking home the money they won in the quiz and a ceramic model of Dusty Bin.

 Dusty Bin was conceived as the booby prize by the show's producer Derek Burrell-Davis and created as a cartoon character by the designer and animator John Sunderland, who also designed the opening and end titles and the themed 'costumes' for Dusty Bin.
-Sunderland went on to design some of the most successful 'new-wave' populist museums in Britain, starting notably with the Jorvik Viking Centre in York, which like his dustbin became an overnight hit with the British public.